yegor256/blog/_posts/2014/apr/2014-04-24-java-xml-parsing-and-traversing.md

 this is unfair and annoying.

 I'm a big fan of XML and use it it in almost every Java application.
-Some time ago, I decided to put all of that XML-to-DOM parsing code into a small library&mdash;[jcabi-xml]({% pst 2014/apr/2014-04-24-java-xml-parsing-and-traversing %}).
+Some time ago, I decided to put all of that XML-to-DOM parsing code into a small library---[jcabi-xml]({% pst 2014/apr/2014-04-24-java-xml-parsing-and-traversing %}).

 Put simply, the library is a convenient wrapper for JDK-native DOM manipulations.
 That's why it is small and dependency-free.
 With the following